 Ionic might not be the most secure system

-This con may not be considered a con in itself, but as a possibility of a pitfall.
+This con may not be considered a con in itself but as a possibility of a pitfall.
 Since its fourth version, Ionic does not contain any built-in code uglificators, thus making it easy for hackers to read.
 But, as we’ve already said, this problem might not even be a problem if your app is not possible to reverse engineer or if you use Angular CLI or older versions of Ionic.

 Ionic is sizable

-That’s a short list of the most important drawbacks Ionic possesses.
+That’s a shortlist of the most important drawbacks Ionic possesses.
 Now, let’s take a closer look at the pros of this SDK.

 Ionic has quite a wide range of plugins and integration capabilities

-There is always a possibility of integrating a number of tools with Ionic, if you think that what you gain from it is not enough.
+There is always a possibility of integrating a number of tools with Ionic if you think that what you gain from it is not enough.
 If you want to know what type of plugins and technologies could possibly be integrated into the SDK – look no further than its official website.
 Moreover, the site gives you the ability to access the upper-mentioned editions right from it.
 Although, there is a little catch to consider: some of the tools could only be accessed with the Enterprise version of Ionic, and that requires payments to use Premier plugins and tools.
-But, on the other hand, there is a list of the Cordova plugins, that are also integrable and conveniently sorted into the platform availability list (you can find it following this link).
+But, on the other hand, there is a list of the Cordova plugins, that is also integrable and conveniently sorted into the platform availability list (you can find it following this link).
 Or, if you prefer Capacitor to Cordova or you cannot find the plugin needed, you can also use those.
 Also, the full procedure can be a little trickier at times.